lejara/KeepGettingRings/README.md

 # KeepGettingRings

 Makes it so you have to keep getting rings in Sonic The Hedgehog 2.
-If not the level resets!
+If not the level resets

 ![](KeepGettingRings_Demo.gif)